maplibre/martin/docs/src/sources-cog-files.md

 cog:
   paths:
-    # scan this whole dir, matching all *.tif files
+    # scan this whole dir, matching all *.tif and *.tiff files
     - /dir-path
     # specific TIFF file will be published as a cog source
     - /path/to/target1.tif
-    - /path/to/target2.tif
+    - /path/to/target2.tiff
   sources:
     # named source matching source name to a single file
      cog-src1: /path/to/cog1.tif